Software Development

 • 7.
 Start some side-project and put it on GitHub, where you are the main designer.
 Develop something that you need.
 A library, or a small utility, something that you really enojoy doing.
 Do it at a quality level that makes you happy.
 Never regret pushing code on GitHub if you feel that for the level you are right now it is appropriate.

 • 8.
-Don't give a fck about what other programmers think of your work, if you did it at the max level of what you can do.
+Don't give a fck about what other programmers think of your work, if you did it at the max level of what you can (currently) do.
 Anyway most programs on the Internet suck, including the ones of people feeling very competent.

 CPUs